PMET-public/module-datainstall-graphql/README.md

   		}
 	}

 **customerSegments**: Use to create the `customer_segments.json` file.
 Include the segment names or Ids you want to include in the export.
+If you need a list of all segments, set the input to an empty string `identifiers: [""]`. `segment_id` is also available, but not necessary for a data pack

 	query{
   		customerSegments(identifiers: ["1","2","3","4"]){